mcu-tools/mcuboot/README-zephyr.rst

 The bootloader is an ordinary Zephyr application, at least from Zephyr's point of view.
 There is a bit of configuration that needs to be made before building it.
-Most of this is done in the top-level ``Makefile`` in the source tree.
+Most of this can be done as documented in the ``CMakeLists.txt`` file in boot/zephyr.
 There are comments there for guidance.
 It is important to select a signature algorithm, and decide if slot0 should be validated on every boot.

-There is a ``build_boot.sh`` script at the top level that can make building a bit easier.
-It assumes that the mcuboot tree is next to, at the same level, as the zephyr source tree.
-It takes a single argument, which is the target to build.
-This must be a Zephyr board which supports mcuboot.
+To build mcuboot, create a build directory in boot/zephyr, and build it as usual:

+$ cd boot/zephyr
+$ mkdir build && cd build
+$ cmake -DBOARD=<board> ..
+$ make

 In addition to the partitions defined in DTS, some additional information about the flash layout is currently required to build